Oatlands, Surrey

-Oatlands is a village in the north of the English county of Surrey on low, verdant ridges partially overlooking the River Thames.
+Oatlands is a village in the north of the English county of Surrey, contiguous with the towns of Weybridge to the west and Walton on Thames to the east, and set on low, verdant ridges partially overlooking the River Thames.
 Oatlands acquired its name from the Royal Tudor and Stuart Oatlands Palace, which was built for Henry VIII to the north of Weybridge town centre.
 Before acquiring its first place of worship it was part of Walton on Thames, and shortly after thereby becoming a village did not qualify for post town status and instead its post town became Weybridge.
 The towns it adjoins have their centres 1 mi away.
 Oatlands has a park, parade of shops, one pub, one Working Men's Club, and three schools.

 Administratively its borough of Elmbridge electoral ward is Oatlands Park, and its Surrey electoral division is Walton South and Oatlands.